openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

 The RAS FIFO depth is 2.

-When a branch instruction is pre-decoded by instr_scan module, the RAS informs whether the input PC address is in RAS.
+When a branch instruction is pre-decoded by instr_scan submodule, the RAS informs whether the input PC address is in RAS.
 In this case, the RAS provides the corresponding target address.

 The RAS is never flushed.